-Free Relief Situations A golfer is allowed a free drop, no closer to the hole when:
+Free Relief Situations A golfer is allowed a free drop, within the designated relief area:

-The ball comes to rest on the cart path or the player is standing on the cart path or the cart path interferes with the player's area of intended swing.

-The ball lies in casual water on the course or the player is standing in casual water or casual water interferes with the player's area of intended swing.

-The ball comes to rest in an area marked as "Ground Under Repair" or the player is standing in the GUR or the GUR interferes with the player's area of intended swing.

-A staked tree interferes with the lie of the ball, players stance, or area of intended swing.

-The ball becomes embedded in its own pitch-mark in any closely mown area.
-Note: As provided in Appendix I a player gets relief through the green.
-A ball must be dropped as near as possible to the embedded ball pitch-mark.

-The ball comes to rest on the wrong putting green.

-An artificial yardage marker or sprinkler head interferes with the lie of the ball, player's stance, or area of intended swing.

-A golfer is in any kind of life-threatening situation (i.e. snakes, alligators, wild dogs.)
+- The ball comes to rest on or in an abnormal course condition or the player is standing on or in an abnormal course condition or the abnormal course condition interferes with the player's area of intended swing.
+(Examples include: cart paths, any immovable obstruction, temporary water, or GUR) - A staked tree interferes with the lie of the ball, players stance, or area of intended swing. - The ball becomes embedded in its own pitch-mark anywhere within the general area.
+A ball must be dropped in a designated relief area right behind where the ball is embedded.
+(The General Area includes fairways and rough) - > The ball comes to rest on the wrong putting green. - > A golfer is in any kind of life-threatening situation (i.e. snakes, alligators, wild dogs...)